ShaunCurtis/Blazr.Demo.Components/Documents/A-Deep-Dive-into-the-Component/Introduction.md

     <component type="typeof(App)" render-mode="ServerPrerendered" />
 </app>
 ```
 `type` defines the root component class - in this case `App` and `render-mode` defines how the initial server-side render process runs.
 You can read about that elsewhere.
-The only important point to understand is that if it pre-renders, the load page will be rendered twice on initial load - once by the server to build a static version of the page, and then a second time by Hub Session when it builds the live page for the browser client code.
-Note this only occurs for the intial load page.
-Every page therafter is loaded once.
+The only important point to understand is: if it pre-renders, the load page will be rendered twice on initial load - once by the server to build a static version of the page, and then a second time by Hub Session when it builds the live page for the browser client code.
+This only occurs for the intial load page: every page therafter is loaded once.

 The browser client code gets loaded by: